-The Trust currently works with an external company called Civica Election Services who administer the elections and to act as the Returning Officer.
+The Trust currently works with an external company called Civica Election Services (CES) who administer the elections and act as the Returning Officer.

-Civica Election Services will send out ballot papers (either by post or email) to all members in each constituency where there is a vacant seat and this will include the election statements of each candidate.
-Members will then vote for their preferred candidate(s) and return their vote by post or electronically to Civica Election Services.
+CES will send out ballot papers (either by post or email) to all members in each constituency where there is a vacant seat and this will include the election statements of each candidate.
+Members will then vote for their preferred candidate(s) and return their vote by post or electronically to CES.